-Sl.
-Key Audit Matters
+SI.
+Kev Audit Matters No

-Identification and disclosures of Related Parties: Our audit processing described in Note-30 of the Consolidated Ind AS financial statements)

-- The Company has related party transactions which include, amongst others, sale and purchase of goods/services to its subsidiaries, associates, joint ventures and other related parties and lending and borrowing to its subsidiaries, associates and joint ventures and other related parties. - We focused on identification and disclosure of related parties in accordance with relevant accounting standards as a key audit matter.
+- Identification and disclosures of Related Parties: (as described in Note-30 of the Consolidated Ind the following: AS financial statements) - The Company has related party transactions and disclosure of related party transactions. which include, amongst others, sale and purchase of goods/services to its Obtained a list of related parties from the subsidiaries, associates, joint ventures Company's Management and traced the and other related parties and lending and related parties to declarations given by borrowing to its subsidiaries, associates and directors, where applicable, and to Note 30 of joint ventures and other related parties. the Consolidated Ind AS financial statements. - We focused on identification and disclosure Read minutes of the meetings of the Board of of related parties in accordance with relevant Directors and Audit Committee accounting standards as a key audit matter.